-OLES JSC PROVIDES 10 TONS ELECTRIC WINCH FOR VIETSOVPETRO IN SERVICE OF REPLACEMENT EXPLOITATION ACTIVITIES.…
+OLES JSC PROVIDES 200 TONS REEL ADAPTER SYSTEM FOR VIETSOVPETRO IN SERVICE OF REPLACEMENT EXPLOITATION…

 Standard & Poor’s credit rating agency doesn’t feel the rates for ultra-deepwater rigs will rise significantly over the next two years.